Flowers of the Web

 But all this is real history – what an interesting subject history is - but this isn’t the history that anyone is taught very much.
 We’re just skimming through history and picking out some bits and following leads, surfin’.
 The Web has made everything visible and available.
 We find the World Wide Web isn’t becoming a commonplace, it remains a wonder every new day.

-One of Louis McFadden’s accusations in his astonishing speeches in 1932, was that the Federal Reserve had been transferring huge funds to Germany, and he talks about the international bankers who owned Germany lock, stock and barrel, how they financed the government and all the other political movements there and controlled them as if turning a tap on and off.
+One of Louis McFadden’s accusations in his astonishing speeches of 1932, was that the Federal Reserve had been transferring huge funds to Germany, and he talks about the international bankers who owned Germany lock, stock and barrel, how they financed the government and all the other political movements there and controlled them as if turning a tap on and off.
 By now, the clock was ticking to WWII.
 Anyway, WWII really is another story.

 This is a fascinating account of Germany of the 30s, Why the German Republic Fell by Bruno Heilig.

 Bruno Heilig was an Austrian journalist who lived through this period and spent time in concentration camps.
 When he came to England, he read Poverty and Progress and was astonished at what he read.
 He immediately understood and he saw a perfect description of Germany in the 30s.
 He said that, though it was written in 1879, it read like a history of the time he’d lived through (as a lot of people across the decades say.)
 He saw that the event of something like Nazism isn’t unique to Germany, but how it’s inherent in any society which gets itself in the situation that Germany was in, in terms of concentration of ownership.